frawau/aiotplink/README.md

 ## About this library

-Based on th ework done by [SoftSCheck](https://github.com/softScheck/tplink-smartplug) and [GadgetReactor](https://github.com/GadgetReactor/pyHS100)
+Based on the work done by [SoftSCheck](https://github.com/softScheck/tplink-smartplug) and [GadgetReactor](https://github.com/GadgetReactor/pyHS100)

 ## Installation